Ops with AWS

 There can be various reasons as to why AWS is still leading the space.
-AWS is one of the pioneers in the cloud which gave them the head-start, massive partner ecosystem including vendors who have their integrated solutions with AWS’s services, competitive pricings for the services offered, etc., are of course the reasons that have contributed to what is now a more than $10 billion business.
+AWS is one of the pioneers in the cloud, which gave them the head-start; its massive partner ecosystem, including vendors who have their integrated solutions with AWS’s services, competitive pricing for the services offered, etc., are, of course, the reasons that have contributed to what is now a more than $10 billion business.
 But I think what really makes AWS the cloud infrastructure and services giant is its services portfolio and innovation.
 With more than 70 services from computing, storage, networking, to database, analytics, artificial intelligence, internet of things, and mobile, AWS has an active user base of more than 1 million from all parts of the world.

-Being a software enthusiast working in an automation world I am always captivated with some of these services related to CloudOps, DevOps, and DataOps.
-It will be impossible to write them down in a single blog so I will try to restrict myself to some of them.
+Being a software enthusiast working in an automation world, I am always captivated by some of these services related to CloudOps, DevOps, and DataOps.
+It will be impossible to write them down in a single blog, so I will try to restrict myself to some of them.

 CloudOps with AWS

 Cloud was where it all started for AWS.
 AWS storage renting business introduced in 2006, when no one used “Cloud” as a term, was then called grid or utility computing.
 Renting someone else’s storage means migrating your data, applications, and servers.
-AWS services around these make sure it is hassle free journey for organizations to migrate to AWS cloud.
+AWS services around these make sure it is a hassle-free journey for organizations to migrate to the AWS cloud.

 Application migration: For any application migration, it is important to find out locations where the application is running, which can be on-premise data centers or off-premise or some other cloud, and the dependencies associated with the application and performance measures.
 Application Discovery Service can take care of all these aspects.
 It helps Systems Integrators plan application migration reliably.
 It automatically identifies application locations, configurations, dependencies, servers, storage, networking details, etc., encrypts and exports it in a CSV or XML file to cloud migration or virtualization tool of choice.